leonyqw/Antibody-preprocessing-pipeline/README.md

 * The [documentation website]()
 * The [data]()

-## Usage
+## Script compilation issues
-NOTE: This pipeline requires strict syntax enabled (from nextflow version 26.04.0 onwards, this should be enabled by default).
+This pipeline requires strict syntax enabled (from nextflow version 26.04.0 onwards, this should be enabled by default).
 If this is not enabled, you may receive the following error: "ERROR ~ Script compilation error".
 If you receive this error, make sure you enable strict syntax in your terminal as follows:
 ```
 export NXF_SYNTAX_PARSER=v2
 ```
+## Usage

 ```
 Usage:  nextflow run main.nf --read_dir [path to fastq files] --sample_sheet [path to sample sheet] \\